Matthew Steven Johnson

 Third Murder Committed

-Johnson murders Alesia Ford, completing his known series of killings.
+Johnson murders Alesia Ford, completing his known killing spree.

 Arrest Made